MarkusMaiwald/dotfiles-1/vim/bundle/vim-coffee-script/readme.md

 All of the customizations above can be used, too.
 This one compiles silently with the `-b` option, but shows any errors:

-    autocmd BufWritePost *.coffee silent CoffeeMake! -b | cwindow
+    autocmd BufWritePost *.coffee silent CoffeeMake! -b | cwindow | redraw!

+The `redraw!` command is needed to fix a redrawing quirk in terminal vim, but can removed for gVim.

-#### Passing options on-the-fly
+#### Default compiler options

 The `CoffeeMake` command passes any options in the `coffee_make_options` variable along to the compiler.
-This can be used to set options on-the-fly:
+This can be used to set default options:

-    :let coffee_make_options = "-n"
+    let coffee_make_options = "-n"

 ### Compiling a CoffeeScript Snippet